 - a.
 Provide the policies and/or protocols outlined in 5.2.2. - b.
-Describe how faculty member, student, and staff compliance with these policies and/or protocols is monitored.
+Describe how faculty member, student, and staff compliance with these policies and/or protocols is monitored. - c.
+Provide records/schedules of safety drills and mock emergency drills. - d.
+Describe the location of the AED(s) in the facility.

-5.2.3 Students, faculty members, and appropriate staff must be encouraged to be immunized against and/or tested for infectious diseases, such as mumps, measles, rubella, tuberculosis, influenza and hepatitis B prior to contact with clients and/or infectious objects or materials in an effort to minimize the risk to clients and dental personnel.
-All individuals who provide client care must follow standards of risk management.
+5.2.3 Students, faculty members, and appropriate staff must be encouraged to be immunized against and/or tested for infectious diseases according to Federal or Provincial guidelines, such as mumps, measles, rubella, tuberculosis, tetanus/diptheria, Hepatitis B and influenza like illnesses (i.e.: COVID-19) prior to contact with clients/patients and/or infectious objects or materials in an effort to minimize the risk to clients/patients and dental personnel.
+All individuals who provide client/patient care must follow standards of risk management.

-Describe steps that are taken to ensure compliance with institutional immunization requirements by students, faculty members, and staff against infectious diseases prior to contact with clients.
+Describe steps that are taken to ensure compliance with institutional immunization requirements by students, faculty members, and staff against infectious diseases prior to contact with clients/patients.